jackie-dai/Project-1-Overhaul/Section6_Pickups/section6.md

 #### Summary:

-1. Create a heath potion GameObject that heals the player's health when the player walks over it
+1. Create a health potion GameObject that heals the player's health when the player walks over it
 2. Create a chest that drops health potions when the player opens it

 ## Setting Up  Chest and HealthPack